chaturay/serverless-artillery/README.md

 ## Setup for everyone else
 In order to use serverless-artillery, depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
 See the [Serverless Framework docs](https://serverless.com/framework/docs/) or [serverless-artillery workshop](https://github.com/Nordstrom/serverless-artillery-workshop)'s [Lesson 0](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson0%20-%20Before%20the%20workshop) for details of how to set your system up for successful deployment, invocation, and removal.

-# Run a quick performance test
+# Tutorial 1: Run a quick performance test
 If you want to quickly test your setup or see serverless-artillery in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.

+### T1.1.
+Deploy
-1. The following command will deploy required assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to the AWS account you selected in the [previous step](#before-running-serverless-artillery).
+The following command will deploy required assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to the AWS account you selected in the [previous step](#before-running-serverless-artillery).
 By default it uses AWS CloudFormation Stack name `serverless-artillery-dev`.
 ```
 slsart deploy
 ```
+### T1.2.
+Invoke
-2. The following command will invoke [load generating Lambda function](docs/LoadGeneratorLambda.md) using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
+The following command will invoke [load generating Lambda function](docs/LoadGeneratorLambda.md) using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
 At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.**
 ```
 slsart invoke
 ```
+### T1.3.
+Remove
-3. The following command will remove the AWS CloudFormation Stack deployed in step 1.
+The following command will remove the AWS CloudFormation Stack deployed in step 1.
 If you are a **_Nordstrom_** engineer, please see the page titled **_`Serverless Artillery - Remove Instructions`_** in **Confluence** and follow the instructions there.
 ```
 slsart remove
 ```

-# Simple Performance Testing Tutorial
+# Tutorial 2: Performance test with custom script
 Let’s learn by example.

 Throughout this tutorial we will walk you towards performance testing the AWS website, https://aws.amazon.com/.

+We would test with our custom script but would use default project assets.

+Start by creating a new directory for this tutorial and go to that directory from command line.

-### 1. Create script.yml
+### T2.1.
+Create script.yml
 Serverless-artillery needs to know information about the performance test that user wants to run.
 It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service (scenarios) etc. All these are described in a `script.yml` file.
 It is the same `script.yml` that Artillery.io uses.
 - **Please see [here for basic concepts for Artillery.io usage](https://artillery.io/docs/basic-concepts/#basic-concepts).**
 - **Please see [here for Artillery.io's test script reference](https://artillery.io/docs/script-reference/).**